 Spraying the backseat with this drug-free, pheromone calming spray roughly 15 minutes before hopping in the car for a ride to the vet does the trick.
 It also works indoors and lasts roughly two to three hours.
 Note: Per directions, do not spray this on your dog like perfume.

 If you find the scent of pheromones aren’t working to soothe your pup, reach for this mist.
-Lavender, chamomile and Egyptian geranium essential oils naturally calm your dog (and the spray is vet-recommended).
+Lavender, chamomile, and Egyptian geranium essential oils naturally calm your dog (and the spray is vet-recommended).
 This can be dabbed directly onto your dog’s fur or spritzed onto blankets, car seats or even a Thundershirt.

 Dietary supplements are excellent ways to make sure your dog stays—and feels—calm in trying situations.
 This supplement from Purina uses a probiotic strain, BL999, to help dogs maintain even temperament.
 Since it is meant to be mixed in with food daily, it’s ideal for dogs with consistent anxiety.

 For more in-the-moment stress relief, calming treats like these with organic hemp, chamomile, valerian root, L-theanine and a pet-friendly form of ashwagandha are great options.
 These are peanut butter-flavored, so your pup thinks she’s just getting a treat.

 These chews also contain chamomile, hemp seeds, hemp oil and valerian root, but they also contain ginger and flaxseed.
 Ginger has been known to reduce cortisol levels, which decreases stress.

-Whether it’s the duck flavor or the passion flower extract, these treats are the number-one best-selling calming chews for dogs on Amazon.
+Whether it’s the duck flavor or the passionflower extract, these treats are the number-one best-selling calming chews for dogs on Amazon.
 They’re recommended by vets, too.

 If, for some reason, your dog refuses to eat calming treats or has an adverse reaction to them, try incorporating an oil-based supplement into her diet.
 Mixing in several drops (which contain lavender extract, hemp seed oil and chamomile extract) with each meal can drastically decrease your pup’s stress.